Aider-AI/aider/docs/benchmarks.md

 The goal is for GPT to read the instructions, implement the provided functions/class skeletons and pass all the unit tests.
-The benchmark measures what percentage of the 133 exercises are completed successfully, which means all the associated unit tests passed.
+The benchmark measures what percentage of the 133 exercises are completed successfully, causing all the associated unit tests to pass.

 To complete an exercise, aider sends GPT the initial contents of the implementation file,